 Brian White v Drain Doctor Limited EWHC 3998: Acting for the Claimant in a successful appeal in which Mr Justice Popplewell found that the Recorder hearing the trial was biased, or at the very least, had shown the appearance of bias against the Claimant because of his funding arrangement.

-John Poulton v Basildon District Council EWHC 3024 (admin): Case in which the Court provided guidance as to how it should approach applications to strike out cases involving direct statutory appeals.
+John Poulton v Basildon District Council [2010[ EWHC 3024 (admin): Case in which the Court provided guidance as to how it should approach application to strike out cases involving direct statutory appeals.

-Satnam Singh Ark v Sukhvinder Kaur Sandhu 2010 (Ch D): Eight day hearing in which the Defendant argued that a will allegedly executed in India by the Deceased was not validly executed document, and if so, whether the Deceased was coerced into doing so by the Claimant.
+Satnam Singh Ark v Sukhvinder Kaur Sandhu EWHC 2314 (Ch): An eight day High Court hearing in which the Defendant argued that a will allegedly executed in India by the Deceased was not validly executed, and if so, whether the Deceased was coerced into doing so by the Claimant.